malston/platform-automation-vsphere/docs/tanzu_for_kubernetes.md

 Installing the Concourse Helm chart using the documentation [here](https://docs.pivotal.io/p-concourse/v6/).

-There are some helper scripts to assist in adding the harbor root ca to your local docker daemon as well as the one used by the nodes a Kubernetes cluster.
+There are some helper scripts to assist in adding the harbor root ca to your local docker daemon as well as the one used by the nodes in a Kubernetes cluster.

 1. Deploy the Concourse Helm chart.